canelhasmateus/diamond/vault/WorkMetrics.md

 I suspect that Andy Grove was probably an excellent manager and I think he could have succeeded with something other than OKRs.

-I think he understood that what was really important was to get everybody across the organization to focus on essentially one big goal.
+I think he understood that what was important was to get everybody across the organization to focus on essentially one big goal.

 He needed to make sure that everybody was pulling in the same direction and together, and OKRs provided a tool to do that.